quadrant-newmedia/jsform/README.md

 This attribute is set at the very beiggning of the submission process, before any of our events are fired.
 You may remove this attribute in any of your event listeners if you wish to allow further submissions.

-Our default `jsformsuccess` and `jsformerror` actions unblock the form (remove the `block-submissions` attribute).
-If you want the form to remain blocked after these events, be sure to handle the events and `preventDefault()`.
+Our default `jsformsuccess` and `jsformnetworkerror` actions will unblock the form _if and only if_ the submission method is GET.
+Our default `jsformerror` action will always unblock the form.
+In this case, we're assuming your server has not processed the data, and it's safe to retry submitting (this is especially helpful during development).
+If you want different handling of any of these events, be sure to handle them and call `event.preventDefault()`.

-Note that we do _not_ unblock the form in the default `jsformnetworkerror` action.
-In such a case, your server _may_ have already handled the request, but the server's response got lost (and allowing another submission could result in duplicate data creation on your server).
-Also, once a network error has occurred, repeated submission attempts are unlikely to work, anyway.

 ## Intended Usage